Homeownership with Habitat

 5. Orientation

-*Homeowner Advocates are Habitat volunteers who volunteer their time partnering with future homebuyers on their journey to homeownership, serving as a liaison between the family and SCHH.
+*Homeowner Advocates are Habitat volunteers who volunteer their time partnering with future homeowners on their journey to homeownership, serving as a liaison between the family and SCHH.

 6. Begin program requirements